OnstakInc/cisco-tetration-hol/labguide/module19/README.md

 <div class="step" id="step-002"><a href="#step-002" style="font-weight:bold">Step 002</a></div>

+Click on Policy Analysis and click to filter out Permitted flows.
+Hover your mouse over points in the graph.
+A popup will be displaced showing how many Misdropped, Escaped, and Rejected flows were detected at that point on the graph.

 <a href="https://onstakinc.github.io/cisco-tetration-hol/labguide/module19/images/module19_002.png"><img src="https://onstakinc.github.io/cisco-tetration-hol/labguide/module19/images/module19_002.png" style="width:100%;height:100%;"></a>

 <div class="step" id="step-003"><a href="#step-003" style="font-weight:bold">Step 003</a></div>

+You should see some flows that have a disposition of MISDROPPED:PERMITTED.
+Click on one of those flows.
+This is seen typically on Windows machines and occurs during the end of a connection.
+Notice the TCP flags of FIN and RST in the flow details.

 <a href="https://onstakinc.github.io/cisco-tetration-hol/labguide/module19/images/module19_003.png"><img src="https://onstakinc.github.io/cisco-tetration-hol/labguide/module19/images/module19_003.png" style="width:100%;height:100%;"></a>